zama-ai/concrete/frontends/concrete-python/README.md

 pip install concrete-python
 ```

+**Note:** Not all versions are available on PyPI.
+If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--extra-index-url https://pypi.zama.ai`.

 ## Setup for development

 Developers that want to contribute to the Concrete-Python project can use the following